What are virtual classrooms? A rundown of the most popular software by CKEditor

 # The Learning Management System (LMS)

 What’s more, Zoom incorporates LMS features into its platform such as attendee attention tracking, school-wide announcements, and student/staff counseling.
 You may even already be using LMS-centered software such as Blackboard, Moodle or Sakai that makes organizing and assigning work feel like second nature.
-These platforms help distribute entire semesters of coursework into organizational systems as instructors see fit.
+These LMS management software solutions help distribute entire semesters of coursework into organizational systems as instructors see fit.
 They also provide interactive materials that foster close communication between teachers and students, as well as grade-assigning and -tracking services.

 LMS software is the beating heart of distance learning projects.
-It can organize class enrolments and other school-based activities automatically.
+It can organize class enrollments and other school-based activities automatically.
 They are also the gathering point for homework assignments, from group discussions surrounding assigned reading material to individual comprehension question assignments.
 Moreover, collaboration between faculty and staff is the most important in keeping track of a student’s progress, and deciding courses of action for each one.

 # Are these enough for a complete virtual classroom?

 These features are essential to powering virtual classrooms and eliminating distractions from the learning experience.
 However, trying out new technology in the classroom can be another distraction, especially if it involves wading through unwanted features to get to the ones you desire.
 With technology-averse staff members this problem is compounded.

 Even though certain software may already be familiar and trusted, it may not be best for students.
 New software can include components that do a world of good in the virtual classroom.
 The ability to work together in an in-class setting is absolutely essential to the learning process.
 The most common techniques for collaboration in distance learning setups include:

 # The virtual whiteboard